Writing Tests

 define('TmpDir', '/tmp/app-tests');

-This bootstrap assumes that the Composer autoloader will be able to load the class Rectangle.php
+This bootstrap assumes that the Composer autoloader will be able to load the Rectangle.php

 well.
 This can be achieved, for example, by setting the